LBF38/LBF38.github.io/src/content/cv/work_experiences/aveva_internship.fr.md

 title: Intégrateur logiciel des solutions MES
 from: 2023-05
 to: 2023-08
-where: AVEVA Madrid, Madrid, Spain
+where: AVEVA Madrid, Madrid, Espagne
 what: Stage de 2e année
 ---